declancm/cinnamon.nvim/README.md

         -- Delay between each movement step (in ms) delay = 5,
         step_size = {
-            -- Default number of cursor/window lines moved per step vertical = 1,
+            -- Number of cursor/window lines moved per step vertical = 1,
-            -- Default number of cursor/window columns moved per step horizontal = 2,
+            -- Number of cursor/window columns moved per step horizontal = 2,
         },
         max_delta = {
-            -- Maximum distance for line movements before smooth -- scrolling is skipped.
+            -- Maximum distance for line movements before scroll -- animation is skipped.
 Set to `false` to disable line = false,
-            -- Maximum distance for column movements before smooth -- scrolling is skipped.
+            -- Maximum distance for column movements before scroll -- animation is skipped.
 Set to `false` to disable column = false,
             -- Maximum duration for a movement (in ms).
 Automatically scales the delay and step size time = 1000,
         },
         -- The scrolling mode
-        -- `cursor`: Smoothly scrolls the cursor for any movement -- `window`: Smoothly scrolls the window ONLY when the cursor moves out of view mode = "cursor",
+        -- `cursor`: animate cursor and window scrolling for any movement -- `window`: animate window scrolling ONLY when the cursor moves out of view mode = "cursor",
     },
 }